rotexsoft/leanorm/README.md

 [Composer](https://getcomposer.org/)

-Version 2.X of this package has been rigorously tested against sqlite 3.7.11+, MySQL 8.0.29+ & Postgresql 15.1+.
+Version 2.X & 3.X of this package have been rigorously tested against sqlite 3.7.11+, MySQL 8.0.29+ & Postgresql 15.1+.

 MS SQL Server, is theoretically supported but hasn't been tested.